openSUSE/openSUSE-release-process/Beta.md

     osc ci
     osc sr

-#### clean up SLE-workarounds
+#### clean up temporary SLE forks
 Responsible: rel-eng

-clean up the SLE-workarounds subproject.
-Check which packages got merged and remove them.
-Verify the remaining ones are progressing.
+clean up the any temporary SLE forks from subproject.
+These forks are only done in Backports projects, not in toplevel openSUSE:Leap Subprojects are FactoryFork, SLEFork

 #### get rid of repochecker failures
 Responsible: rel-eng